 Tell your health care professional that you are using upadacitinib before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).

 Older adults may be at greater risk for side effects while using this drug.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using upadacitinib.
 Upadacitinib may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
 Ask about reliable forms of birth control while using this medication and for 4 weeks after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 6 days after the last dose.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for 6 days after the last dose.
+Consult your doctor before breastfeeding.

 Consult your pharmacist or physician.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 Other medications can affect the removal of upadacitinib from your body, which may affect how upadacitinib works.
 Examples include rifampin, phenytoin, among others.